shdalgo/CORAL-Siblings/README.md

 This repository contains a Jupyter Notebook that performs exploratory feature correlation analysis and compares multiple machine learning models for classification.
 The aim is to identify patterns in the data (via correlation coefficients) and evaluate a variety of ML approaches on classifying samples into groups of healthy/unhealthy.

 The analysis uses a filtered KEGG pathway abundance file as input.
-This file was generated from metagenomic sequencing data and pre-filtered to include only KEGG orthologs significantly higher in infants with siblings (assessed via Maaslin2).
+This file was generated from metagenomic sequencing data and pre-filtered to include only KEGG orthologs significantly higher in infants with siblings (assessed via Maaslin2), using an equal number of healthy and diseased samples.

 **Methods Summary**